Forged in Blood: The Battle of Saule and the Birth of Eastern Europe

 The End of the Sword Brethren

-In the immediate aftermath of the battle, the Sword Brethren’s extensive network of castles and territories was thrown into chaos.
-The surviving brothers were too few to garrison their conquests.
-The Semigallians, a tribe that had been conquered by the Order, immediately rose in revolt, slaughtering crusaders and besieging their castles.
-The Estonians and Letts also stirring, seeing the power of their oppressors broken.
-The territory of the Sword Brethren collapsed inward, and the very survival of the Christian presence in the Baltic hung in the balance.
+In the immediate aftermath of the battle, the Sword Brethren's extensive network of castles and territories was thrown into chaos.
+The surviving brothers—perhaps fewer than 20 knights—were too few to garrison their conquests effectively.
+The Semigallians, a tribe that had been conquered by the Order and subjected to forced conversion and heavy taxation, immediately rose in revolt, slaughtering crusader garrisons and besieging their castles.
+The Estonians and Letts also stirred, sensing that the power of their oppressors was broken.
+The territory of the Sword Brethren collapsed inward as native revolts spread across the region like wildfire.
+The very survival of the Christian presence in the Baltic—the churches, the bishoprics, the trading towns—hung in the balance.
 It became painfully clear that the order could not recover on its own.
-They lacked the men, the money, and the leadership to retain what they had gained.
-The bold experiment of an independent Livonian crusader state lay in ruins.
+They lacked the men, the money, and the leadership to retain what they had gained over the previous decades.
+The bold experiment of an independent Livonian crusader state lay in ruins, its defenders dead in the mud of a Samogitian swamp.

 The Merger with the Teutonic Order